Past Simple

 Story-telling and Narration

-We can use the past simple for stories or lists of events.
-To show the sequence of events for the actions that happened in the past we use the simple past tense.
+We can use the past simple to narrate stories or a series of events, by showing the sequence of events or actions in the past.
+For example:

 Sid went to a Chinese restaurant.
 He called the waiter and ordered lunch.